Ephesians

 v10

-eiV "to be" - to.
-The preposition here expresses purpose, goal/end, and forms a prepositional phrase possibly modifying the verb proeqeto, "purposed", v9; "which he purposed in Christ for the implementation of .....", but better modifying gnwrisaV, "he made known to us the mystery" ..... for the implementation of ..."
+eiV "to be" - to, into = for.
+The preposition here expresses purpose, goal / end, and forms a prepositional phrase possibly modifying the verb proeqeto, "purposed", v9; "which he purposed in Christ for the implementation of .....", but better modifying gnwrisaV, "he made known to us the mystery" ..... for the implementation of ..."

-oikonomian (a) "put into effect" - ordering, arranging, implementing, stewardship.
+oikonomian (a) "put into effect" - a stewardship, ordering, arranging, implementing.
 Referring to the divine implementation of the mystery in human history toward its ultimate realization.

 twn kairwn (oV) gen. "when the times" - [of the completion] of the times.
-The genitive is adjectival, limiting "completion / fulfilment" by specifying it, epexegetic.
-The epexegetic double genitive construction (Larkin suggests that they are objective, lit. a management concerning the fulfilment concerning the times) is expressing a temporal idea, that moment in time when the long-promised outpouring of divine grace finds its fulfilment in the gathering together of the strands of history in that one seminal event, Christ with us.
+The genitive is adjectival, limiting "completion / fulfillment" by specifying it / epexegetic.
+The epexegetic double genitive construction (Larkin suggests that they are objective, lit. a management concerning the fulfillment concerning the times) is expressing a temporal idea, that moment in time when the long-promised outpouring of divine grace finds its fulfillment in the gathering together of the strands of history in that one seminal event, Christ with us.
 "He revealed / made known to us the mystery (the unsearchable riches of Christ / grace) ...... for / toward the implementation of his long-term plan."

 tou plhrwmatoV (a atoV) gen. "will have reached their fulfillment" - of the fullness, completion.
 The genitive is adjectival, limiting "implementation" by specifying it, epexegetic.

-anakefalaiwsasqai (anakefalaiow) aor. pas. inf. "to bring [all things ......] under one head" - to sum up, gather up into one.
+anakefalaiwsasqai (anakefalaiow) aor. pas. inf. "to bring ..... under one head" - to sum up, gather up into one [all things].
 The infinitive, with eiV at the beginning of the verse is probably adverbial, forming a purpose clause in apposition to the first purpose clause, although possibly epexegetic explaining an element of the mystery.
 Commentators now tend to agree that the word expresses the idea of "summary", the summing up of an idea, the gathering together of an idea's salient points, rather than "head".
 Everything is "summed up" in the sovereign grace of God expedited in Christ.
 "For / toward the summing up all things in Christ, things in heaven and things on earth."

-en tw/ Cristw/ "in Christ" - The preposition en here is possibly instrumental, Christ is the means by which the grace of God is applied, "by Christ", or better, local, that Christ is the sphere within which all things are summed up, Christ is the focal point, "in Christ".
+en + dat. "in" - in [christ].
+The preposition here is possibly instrumental, Christ is the means by which the grace of God is applied, "by Christ", or better, local, that Christ is the sphere within which all things are summed up, Christ is the focal point, "in Christ", so O'Brien, Hoehner, Larkin.
 The meaning of the term "in Christ" is dictated by the context.
 For example, it is often used to refer to a believer's identification with Christ, although not here.

-ta epi toiV ouranoiV kai ta epi thV ghV "things in heaven and on earth" - the things on the heavens and the things on the earth.
+ta + gen. "-" - the [things upon the heavens and] the [things upon the earth].
+The article serves as a nominalizer, turning the prepositional phrase into a substantive.
+The preposition epi is spacial, "in / on / upon."
 Christ is the focal point of God's sovereign grace, operative in the heavenlies and on earth, influencing the heavenly powers and authorities and lost humanity.

-en autw/ "in him" - Local.
-"One perfect whole in Christ", Barclay.
+en autw/ "in him / under Christ" - in him.
+The preposition en is local; "One perfect whole in Christ", Barclay.

 v11